16AbhishekAnand/Daily-Expense-Track-App/README.md

 ### Overview

 The Expense Sharing Application is designed to manage user-related and expense-related data.
 It allows users to add expenses and split them among different people based on three different methods: exact amounts, percentages, and equal splits.
-The application manages user details, validates inputs.
+The application manages user details and validates inputs.

 ## Architecture